 Do you think you or someone you know may have a dead tooth?
-The first thing you and others who are close to you will notice is the smell.
+The first thing you and others close to you will notice is the smell.
 Similar to fruits and vegetables you bought and never ate, your tooth gets rotten and starts to release a foul smell.
 Inside your mouth, you may have a rotten taste and pain.
-You may feel pain in the dying tooth or the gums surrounding the area and the tooth may become loose as well.
+You may feel pain in the dying tooth or the gums surrounding the area, and the tooth may also become loose.
 Discoloration of your tooth will happen, affecting the pearly whites of your smile, since the dying tooth may be yellow, light brown, gray, or even black in appearance.

 What is a Dead Tooth?

-Lots of people don’t think of our teeth as living and just see them as bone, but your healthy teeth are “alive” and made up of hard and soft tissues.
+Many people don’t think of our teeth as living and just see them as bone, but your healthy teeth are “alive” and made up of hard and soft tissues.
 Your soft tissue is important for keeping your teeth healthy.
 The inner layer of your tooth is called your pulp, and if your pulp is damaged or decays, it stops circulating blood to your tooth.
-From there your tooth becomes more susceptible to infections and could cause the nerve to die.
+From there, your tooth becomes more susceptible to infections and could cause the nerve to die.

 A dead tooth will often have discoloration or looks like it is bruised.
 Often you’ll notice a black or grayish tint on the tooth.

-- Extraction: If your dead tooth is too damaged, it will need to be removed.
+- Extraction: If your dead tooth is too damaged, it must be removed.
 During the procedure, your dentist will completely remove the whole tooth.
 After the extraction, you have a few options for replacement.
 You have the choice of an implant, dentures, or a bridge.
-It’s best to talk with your dentist about your options and see what’s best for your specific situation.
+It’s best to talk with your dentist about your options and see what’s best for your situation.

-For your dental hygiene, your breath, and other people’s noses its best to get your dead tooth treated right away.
-Though not all dead tooth cases are preventable, making sure to practice good dental hygiene by brushing twice daily, flossing, and rinsing with mouthwash will make it highly unlikely for your tooth to die.
-See your dentist every 6 months so they can prevent any untreated cavities from getting out of hand.
-If you’re playing sports, make sure to wear a mouthguard to prevent any trauma to your teeth.
-If you have a dead tooth, see a dentist so that can see what treatment is right for you and your smile.
+For your dental hygiene, your breath, and other people’s noses it is best to get your dead tooth treated right away.
+Though not all dead tooth cases are preventable, practicing good dental hygiene by brushing twice daily, flossing, and rinsing with mouthwash will make it highly unlikely for your tooth to die.
+See your dentist every 6 months to prevent any untreated cavities from getting out of hand.
+If you’re playing sports, wear a mouthguard to prevent any trauma to your teeth.
+If you have a dead tooth, see a dentist to see what treatment is right for you and your smile.